danngalann/react-gsap-hero-section/README.md

 # React GSAP Hero section
 Just a hero section with some animations made with React and GSAP to get a little bit more practice using these libraries.
+Demo [here](https://react-gsap-hero-section.neocities.org)